 Carl Marks Professor of International Studies

-Kaushik Basu is the Einaudi Center's Carl Marks Professor of International Studies and professor of economics at Cornell.
+Kaushik Basu is the Einaudi Center's Carl Marks Professor of International Studies and professor of economics in the College of Arts and Sciences.
 Basu is president of the International Economic Association.
 From 2012 to 2016 he served as senior vice president and chief economist of the World Bank.
 He was chief economic advisor to the Indian government from 2009 to 2012.

 Basu is cofounder of Cornell Research Academy of Development, Law, and Economics (CRADLE), one of Einaudi's interdisciplinary research teams.

 Teaching/Research Interests: Development economics, industrial organization, game theory and welfare economics

 Basu received his PhD and M.Sc from the London School of Economics and his BA Econ (Hons) from St. Stephen’s College, Delhi.
 He was a professor of economics at the Delhi School of Economics, where in 1992 he founded the Centre for Development Economics and was its first Executive Director.
 He is also a founding member of the Madras School of Economics.